-A graduated grey, or neutral density (ND) filter will help to cut down on some of the background glare.
+A graduated grey or neutral density (ND) filter will help to cut down some of the background glare.
 As they do drop the light ratio.

-Shooting towards the light can result in a shot with a somewhat monochromatic look and you may decide to shoot silhouette in B&W, but a little bit of colour does add interest to these images.
+Shooting towards the light can result in a shot with a somewhat monochromatic look and you may decide to shoot silhouette in black and white but a little bit of colour does add interest to these images.

-When we think of the word "silhouette", we see in our minds jet black figures, or shapes, on a very palish, or white background.
-However, it is aesthetically more pleasing on a photography judge's eye if there is a certain amount of detail in the subject matter itself.
-Hence, that little bit of fill-in flash, as suggested earlier, is handy.
+When we think of the word 'silhouette', we see in our minds jet black figures, or shapes, on a very palish, or white background.
+However, it is aesthetically more pleasing to the viewer's eye if there is a certain amount of detail to be seen in the subject matter itself.
+Hence, that little bit of fill-in flash is handy.
 How much flash to use, if any, will be dependent on the amount and direction of the background light source.
 Try not to have too much of the image blacked or whited out.
-These areas on a photograph are known as "negative space" and can be unproductive in an image.
+These areas on a photograph are known as 'negative space' and can be unproductive in an image.

-I think anything that carries a strong visual element, or is mood invoking, but something that the viewer can immediately relate to. such as, the human form, animals like dogs or horses, for example.
-Trees, such as palm trees, or Pandanas trees, can create good moody scenes.
+I think anything that carries a strong visual element or is mood invoking, but something that the viewer can immediately relate to. such as the human form, animals like dogs or horses, for example.
+Trees, such as palm trees, or Pandanus trees, can create good moody scenes.
 Jumping Motocross riders can bring about dynamic action shots.
 And don't forget to make the decision as to which way you should hold the camera to take your shots, portrait (vertical) or landscape (horizontal) mode.
 If unsure, try a few shots either way and make the decision when you see the results.
-I suppose that's a digital advantage.

 See also "Backlight Photography"